jspm/jspm.org/pages/getting-started.md

 Saving the HTML template locally and serving over a local server provides a full native modules workflow for working with remote npm packages without needing any separate build steps.

 The included [ES Module Shims polyfill](https://github.com/guybedford/es-module-shims) ensures the import maps still work in browsers without import maps support.

+The online generator also provides full support for integrity, preloading and custom providers.